-The 3- to 5-year action plans will provide a more flexible and effective response to emerging visual resource issues because TVA will adapt more quickly to changes in interests, needs, and funding.
+The 5-year action plans will provide a more flexible and effective response to emerging visual resource issues because TVA will adapt more quickly to changes in interests, needs, and funding.
 Depending on the type and location of activities, there could be minor to moderate beneficial impacts on aesthetic quality and visual character of localized areas.

-In conclusion, implementation of Alternative B would provide minor additional beneficial impacts compared to Alternative A. This is primarily because the 3- to 5-year action plans provide a more appropriate structure under which programs benefitting visual resources would be implemented more successfully.
+In conclusion, implementation of Alternative B would provide minor additional beneficial impacts compared to Alternative A. This is primarily because the 5-year action plans provide an adaptive structure under which programs benefitting visual resources would be implemented more successfully.
 Also, TVA's Section 26a and Land Use Implementation Program evaluates and seeks to minimize impacts, including on visual resources, during the permitting and land use agreement process.